thienpow/esm-datastore/README.md

 ### make sure the following binary are in place:
 1. wwwloader is in deploy/admin folder.
 2. gloader is in deploy/gloader folder.
-3. esmserver, checker_current_game, checker_subscriber, checker_leaderboard is in deploy/service
+3. esmserver, checker_current_game, checker_subscriber, checker_leaderboard, checker_unclaim is in deploy/service

 ### make sure the DB Cert and env variables are correct.
-1. db_cert.cer in /deploy/certs/
+1. out/* in /deploy/certs/, if want to regenerate a different CA & Server certs, edit and run the regen.sh.
+Make sure install certstrap first
 2. check the /deploy/service/start.sh for the env variables
 3. check the /deploy/gloader/start.sh for the env variables
 4. check the /deploy/stripe/start.sh for the env variables